 What would be the easiest strategy for you?
 [Initially students are likely to mistakenly think that they have to multiply the base and height before dividing - often a better strategy is to halve one of these factors before multiplying.]

-- This can be reinforced by having students cut along the diagonal and rotate one triangle to sit on top of the other.
-They will then see that not only do the triangles have the same area, but they are identical triangles.
+Have students cut along the diagonal and rotate one triangle to sit on top of the other.
+Emphasise that the triangles are identical, meaning that they must have the same area.

 In this session students draw right angled triangles, complete the rectangle and calculate the area of the original triangle.